bueckerlars/obsidian-note-mover-shortcut/README.md

 #### Basic Settings
 - **Inbox folder**: Specify the path to your inbox folder where new notes are initially stored.
 - **Note folder**: Specify the path to your main note folder where notes will be moved to by default.

+    > The default note folder will be used if no rule is applied on a note that gets moved by the plugin

 #### Periodic Movement
 ![Periodic Movement Settings](images/noteMover-settings-periodic-movement.png)